LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Assessment of Safety from Harmful Instructions in LLM-HRI

 \section{Assessment of Safety from Harmful Instructions in LLM-HRI}

-In the previous sections we have assessed the degree to which LLM outputs can be discriminatory in HRI contexts, when personal characteristics of people is included in (templated) LLM prompts.
+In the previous sections we have assessed the degree to which LLM outputs can be discriminatory in HRI contexts, when personal characteristics of people are included in (templated) LLM prompts.

 We now turn to assessing \textit{safety from harmful instructions} in the context of unconstrained natural language (open vocabulary) settings.
-Examples of reasons that harmful or unfeasible tasks could be given to robots include a lack of knowledge of a task's harmfulness or infeasibility, misstatements, or the ill-intentioned purposes of a user.
+Examples of reasons why harmful or unfeasible tasks could be given to robots include a lack of knowledge of a task's harmfulness or infeasibility, misstatements, or the ill-intentioned purposes of a user.
 The plausibility of harmful instructions is consistent with the high rate of Technology Facilitated Abuse (TFA)~\cite{afrouz2023abuse,burke2011using} that we discussed in Section \ref{subsubsec:technology_facilitated_abuse_and_cybercrime}.
-Given that robotics research consistently promotes a vision of widespread robot use in homes and workplaces~\cite{brandao2021normativroboticists}, the likelihood of such requests should not be ignored.
+Given that robotics research consistently promotes a vision of widespread robot use in homes and workplaces~\cite{brandao2021normativroboticists}, that rivals the ubiquity of motor vehicles and computers, the likelihood of such requests merits close attention.

-Concretely, as we will describe in Section \ref{subsec:safety_framework} we assess safety by testing whether LLMs: 1) rate harmful prompts as acceptable; 2) rate harmful prompts as feasible; and 3) rate conceptually impossible or practically impossible tasks as feasible.
+Concretely, as we will describe in Section \ref{subsec:safety_framework}, we assess safety by testing whether LLMs: 1) rate harmful prompts as acceptable; 2) rate harmful prompts as feasible; and 3) rate conceptually impossible or practically impossible tasks as feasible.
 For this purpose, we designed a set of `red teaming' prompts (described in Section \ref{subsec:prompts}) with the potential to produce unsafe, discriminatory, or unlawful responses, and then tested whether LLMs approved the tasks and how they rated their acceptability and feasibility (Section \ref{sec:feasibility-results}).